 2. Cleaning performance

 Of course, the primary reason you are buying a robot mop is to clean.
 That said, cleaning performance is the most crucial consideration.
 The three Braava robot mops have similarities and differences.

 - Braava 240 has been designed for small apartments and will offer three cleaning modes; sweep, damp mop and wet mop.
 Toggling between these three modes is automatic, depending on the microfiber cloth attached.

 The 0.15L water tank holds enough water to handle an average apartment.
 The cleaning head vibrates as it moves while the precision jet spray dispenses the solution efficiently.

 - The new M6 is built for large apartments with high traffic and multiple rooms.
 It offers the same cleaning modes as the Braava 380t – sweep and mop and automatically adjusts from one mode to the other depending on the cloth attached.
-The water tank is almost the same size as the 240, and still, it features precision jet spray for efficient water usage.
+The water tank is the largest among all we mentioned in our Braava Jet M6 vs 240 and braava Jet M6 vs 380t comparisons.
+It holds up to 0.45L and features precision jet spray for efficient water usage.

 Roombas are known for the best navigation and floor mapping systems, but the performance varies from one model to the other.
 This is the same case when it comes to the Braava robot mops.
-The battle here is between the Braava 240 and 380t vs. Braava Jet M6.
+The battle here is between the Braava 240 and Braava 380t vs Jet M6.